Osteoporosis Doctor in Edinburg and Mission, TX

 – Lifestyle changes – Bone loss can be slowed down by leading an active, healthy lifestyle that includes regular exercise, a diet rich in calcium and vitamin D, and abstaining from smoking and excessive alcohol consumption.

-– Medications – A number of medications, including bisphosphonates, teriparatide, denosumab, and selective estrogen receptor modulators are used to treat osteoporosis.
+– Medications – Several medications, including bisphosphonates, teriparatide, denosumab, and selective estrogen receptor modulators are used to treat osteoporosis.
 These drugs are effective in slowing bone loss and boosting bone density.

 – Hormone replacement therapy (HRT) – HRT may be recommended for those who have experienced andropause or menopause.
 Estrogen and testosterone levels drop after this period in life, so HRT can be used to restore normal hormone levels.